ginolatorilla/python3-template/README.md

 ## Features

-- Support for Python 3.6, up to 3.10
+- Support for Python 3.8 and greater
-- Support for Linux, Windows, and MacOS (no support for 3.6 in MacOS)
+- Support for Linux, Windows, and MacOS
 - GitHub workflow templates
 - Linting with `flake8` and `mypy`
 - Formatting with `yapf`